A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

-In this work, we presented the numerical experiments concerning Advection-Dominated OCPs in a ROM context with high P\'eclet number, both in the steady and the unsteady cases, under SUPG stabilization.
+In this work, we presented the numerical experiments concerning Advection-Dominated OCPs in a ROM context with high P\'eclet number, both in the steady and the {parabolic} cases, under SUPG stabilization.
 Concerning ROMs, we can have two possibilities of stabilization: we can apply SUPG only to the offline phase or we can use it in both online and offline phases.
 We analyzed relative errors between the reduced and the high fidelity solutions and of the speedup-index concerning the Graetz-Poiseuille and Propagating Front in a Square Problems, always under a distributed control.

 A $\mathbb{P}^{1}$-FEM approximation for the state, control and adjoint spaces is used in a \textit{optimize-then-discretize} framework.
-Concerning parabolic problems, a space-time approach is followed and we applied in a suitable way the SUPG stabilization.
+For parabolic problems, a space-time approach is followed and we applied in a suitable way the SUPG stabilization.
 For the ROM, we considered a \textit{partitioned approach} for all three variables using the POD algorithm.
 In all the steady and unsteady experiments, the ROM technique performed excellently in a Online-Offline stabilization framework.
 Especially for parabolic problems, the speedup-index features large values thanks to the space-time formulation.
-Only-Offline stabilization technique performed very poorly in terms of errors, despite the little favorable speedup values.
-Thus, Online-Offline stabilization is preferable.
+Only-Offline stabilization technique performed very poorly in terms of errors, despite the little favorable speedup values.{When the speedup indexes are comparable, the accuracy results determine what strategy to use.} Thus, Online-Offline stabilization is preferable.

-We also performed experiments inherent a geometrical parametrization and boundary control for the Graetz-Poiseuille Problem that are not shown in this work.
+We also performed experiments inherent a geometrical parametrization and boundary control for the Graetz-Poiseuille Problem that are not shown here.
 Results were quite good for Online-Offline stabilization: we had some little oscillations regarding relative errors due to the complexity of the problem.
 As a perspective, it might be interesting to create a strongly-consistent stabilization technique that flattens all the fluctuation for these two configurations, since, to the best of our knowledge, this topic is still a novelty in literature.

-Regarding the SUPG stabilization for parabolic OCPs in a \textit{optimize-then-discretize} framework, it would be also worth to derive some theoretical results that gives us the accuracy of the numerical solution with respect to the time-step and the mesh-size.
+Regarding the SUPG stabilization for parabolic OCPs in a \textit{optimize-then-discretize} framework, it would be also worth deriving some theoretical results that give us the accuracy of the numerical solution with respect to the time-step and the mesh-size.\\ {Moreover, another possibility for future developments would be the analysis of the ``discretize-then-optimize" approach in order to compare it with our results.}

 In conclusion, as another goal it might be interesting to study the performance of new stabilization techniques for the online phases, such as the Online Vanishing Viscosity and the Online Rectification methods \cite{ali2018stabilized, chakir2019non, maday1989analysis}. {Moreover, the extension of this setting to the uncertainty certification context will be the topic of future research.}